-Below are links to websites with additional information on climate change.
+Below are links to websites with additional information on climate change and health.
 The following alphabetically listed links provide a description from the websites.
 These websites are not maintained by MDH.

-- A Human Health Perspective on Climate Change (PDF: 5.2MB/80 pages)
+- A Human Health Perspective on Climate Change (PDF)

 Environmental Health Perspectives and the National Institute of Environmental Health Sciences.
 A report outlining the research needs on the human health effects of climate change.